Advertisement

 When she does, she sees all of her colleagues in the Harvard anatomy program on her Zoom screen — the professors who help students learn about the human body, and the staff who keep the anatomical gift program running.

-The dean of medical education is there, too.
+The medical school dean is there, too.
 And he has some very, very bad news.

 Dr. Sabine Hildebrandt: This morning, the morgue technician, former morgue technician Cedric Lodge, had been taken into custody by the FBI.
 An hour later, the news was given to the press.